You are here

 Students are exposed to a variety of tools and techniques that architects use to design: models, technical drawing, sketching, site analysis.
 Students develop designs through multiple drafts, teacher and peer feedback, and present their work in critiques.

 This course provides an introduction to the practice and rigor of thinking and problem solving like a designer.
-Students explore a selection of skill based tools for informing, investigating, and communicating design ideas including sketching, model making, prototyping, color exploration, material investigation and more.
-Projects are informed through a brief survey of design history and a critical look at contemporary design.
-After study and exploration of skills and processes, students work on a project of their own design.
+Students explore a selection of skill-based tools for informing, investigating, and communicating design ideas, including sketching, model making, prototyping, color exploration, material investigation and more.
+The course begins with a brief survey of design history and a critical look at contemporary design to inform the skills and processes students will utilize to create a project of their own design.

 Black and White Photography